RTP Control Protocol: Hierarchical aggregation

 The Hierarchical Aggregation (or also known as RTCP feedback hierarchy) is an optimization of the RTCP feedback model and its aim is to shift the maximum number of users limit further together with quality of service (QoS) measurement.
 The RTCP bandwidth is constant and takes just 5% of session bandwidth.
-Therefore, the reporting interval about QoS depends, among others, on a number of session members and for very large sessions it can become very high (minutes or even hours).
+Therefore, the reporting interval about QoS depends, among others, on the number of session members, and for very large sessions, it can become very high (minutes or even hours).
 However, the acceptable interval is about 10 seconds of reporting.
-Bigger values would cause time-shifted and very inaccurate reported status about the current session status and any optimization made by the sender could even have a negative effect on network or QoS conditions.
+Bigger values would cause time-shifted and very inaccurate reported status about the current session status, and any optimization made by the sender could even have a negative effect on network or QoS conditions.

-The Hierarchical Aggregation is used with Source-Specific Multicast where only a single source is allowed, i.e. IPTV.
-Another type of multicast could be Any-Source Multicast but it is not so suitable for large-scale applications with huge number of users.
+The Hierarchical Aggregation is used with Source-Specific Multicast where only a single source is allowed, i.e., IPTV.
+Another type of multicast could be Any-Source Multicast, but it is not so suitable for large-scale applications with a huge number of users.

 As of June 2007, only the most modern IPTV systems use Hierarchical aggregation.

 Feedback Target

-Feedback Target is a new type of member that has been firstly introduced by the Internet Draft draft-ietf-avt-rtcpssm-13.
+Feedback Target is a new type of member that was first introduced by the Internet Draft draft-ietf-avt-rtcpssm-13.
 The Hierarchical Aggregation method has extended its functionality.
 The function of this member is to receive Receiver Reports (RR) (see RTCP) and retransmit summarized RR packets, so-called Receiver Summary Information (RSI) to a sender (in case of single-level hierarchy).